 Hugo was born a bull calf on a dairy farm in Massachusetts in August 2020.
-Because he was born male, he faced imminent death as male calves don’t produce milk and are viewed as waste products by the dairy industry.
+Because he was born male, he faced imminent death and was viewed as a waste product as all males are viewed in the dairy industry because they do not produce milk for human consumption.
 We heard that he needed rescue, and we knew that we could give him a life full of love that he deserved.
-We arranged for transport from Massachusetts to New Jersey to bring him to Uncle Neil’s Home as soon as possible.
-On his car ride down to the sanctuary, he met his best friend and soulmate, Ollie.
-Ollie was also coming down to Uncle Neil’s Home from another dairy farm, and they took the long trip together.
-Hugo arrived in early September 2020 when he was only one week old, and his shy, quirky personality has been developing ever since.
+Hugo made his way to UNH from Massachusetts, and on his car ride down to the sanctuary, he met his best friend, Ollie.
+Ollie was also coming to Uncle Neil’s Home from another dairy farm and they took the long trip together.
+Hugo arrived in early September 2020 when he was only one week old.